milesj/interweave/docs/parser.md

 into the React element tree), undefined to use the default `Element` component, or null to skip the element entirely.

-For example, to replace `blockquote` elements with a custom element:
+For example, to replace `a` elements with a custom element:

 ```tsx
 import Interweave, { Node } from 'interweave';